-In resource-limited practices (or when only extremely limited biopsy samples are available that preclude further testing etc.) where p16/HPV (oropharynx) or EBV (nasopharynx) testing cannot be performed, staging and treatment of patients will be inherently different.71 The UICC and AJCC recommend that oropharyngeal SCCs that cannot be tested for p16/HPV be regarded and treated as HPV-negative.^{25,26} This guidance should be followed for completing the ICCR dataset.
+In resource-limited practices (or when only extremely limited biopsy samples are available that preclude further testing etc.) where p16/HPV (oropharynx) or EBV (nasopharynx) testing cannot be performed, staging and treatment of patients will be inherently different.
+The UICC and AJCC recommend that oropharyngeal SCCs that cannot be tested for p16/HPV be regarded and treated as HPV-negative.
+This guidance should be followed for completing the ICCR Carcinomas of the oropharynx and nasopharynx dataset.

 Given that most HPV-associated oropharyngeal SCCs are non-keratinising morphologically, arise deep in the tonsillar or base of tongue parenchyma, have cystic nodal metastases, and may have particular clinical features such as arising in non-smokers, certain patients can be strongly suspected as having HPV-associated tumours.
-In particular, non-keratinising histologic morphology, present in 50-60% of oropharyngeal SCC, correlates very well with positive HPV status.72 However, prediction of HPV status by such surrogate markers and clinical grounds is less reliable than p16/HPV testing.73 Thus, when determining optimal treatment for patients, local practices must carefully exercise their own judgment and decide on what grounds they can classify patients as (likely) HPV-associated in their populations.
+In particular, non-keratinising histologic morphology, present in 50-60% of oropharyngeal SCC, correlates very well with positive HPV status.
+However, prediction of HPV status by such surrogate markers and clinical grounds is less reliable than p16/HPV testing.
+Thus, when determining optimal treatment for patients, local practices must carefully exercise their own judgment and decide on what grounds they can classify patients as (likely) HPV-associated in their populations.

-It is now well established that HPV plays a pathogenic role in a large subset of oropharyngeal SCCs.^{74,75} A smaller subset of nasopharyngeal carcinomas is related to transcriptionally active high-risk HPV but the prognostic significance is less certain than in the oropharynx.
+It is now well established that HPV plays a pathogenic role in a large subset of oropharyngeal SCCs.
+A smaller subset of nasopharyngeal carcinomas is related to transcriptionally active high-risk HPV but the prognostic significance is less certain than in the oropharynx.

-HPV-associated oropharyngeal carcinoma represents a unique SCC type with proven more favourable prognosis than for HPV-independent tumours.^{43,76} Staging of these patients is different than for HPV-independent tumours and treatment differences are emerging.
+Human papillomavirus (HPV)-associated oropharyngeal carcinoma represents a unique SCC type with proven more favourable prognosis than for HPV-independent tumours.
+38,76 Staging of these patients is different than for HPV-independent tumours and treatment differences are emerging.

-There are many methods for testing HPV status. p16 immunohistochemistry is a simple validated HPV surrogate and prognostic marker in oropharyngeal SCC.77 The most commonly used criterion for positivity as a surrogate marker is: moderate to intense, block-like, nuclear and cytoplasmic staining in \geq 70% of the tumour cells,78 with the caveat that the correlation with HPV status is not 100%.^{79,80} The combination of p16 immunohistochemistry with non-keratinising morphology is very strongly associated with transcriptionallyactive high-risk HPV in the oropharynx.
-Even so, a small minority of patients will be misclassified.^{72,81,82} Emerging evidence indicates that p16/HPV discordant tumours are associated with reduced survival compared to double positive tumours.^{81,82} Furthermore, the p16/HPV discordant population may be significantly larger in low HPV prevalence geographic regions.83 HPV specific tests include in situ hybridisation for DNA, PCR for HPV-DNA, RT-PCR for HPV-mRNA, and in situ hybridisation for mRNA.
-There is no consensus on the best methodology for HPV testing but the WHO, UICC, AJCC, and the College of American Pathologists have all recommended p16 immunohistochemistry.^{7,25,26,40} Thus, p16 is considered 'core' in oropharyngeal SCCs.
-Additional HPV-specific testing is recommended at the discretion of the pathologist (i.e., 'non-core').
-HPV specific testing should be considered when p16 is equivocal or there is discordance between the p16 result and tumour morphology, in low HPV prevalence geographic regions, and as required for clinical trials.7
+There are many methods for testing HPV status. p16 immunohistochemistry is a simple validated HPV surrogate and prognostic marker in oropharyngeal SCC.
+The most commonly used criterion for positivity as a surrogate marker is: moderate to intense, block-like, nuclear and cytoplasmic staining in ≥70% of the tumour cells, with the caveat that the correlation with HPV status is not 100%.
+The combination of p16 immunohistochemistry with non-keratinising morphology is very strongly associated with transcriptionallyactive high-risk HPV in the oropharynx.
+Even so, a small minority of patients will be misclassified.
+Emerging evidence indicates that p16/HPV discordant tumours are associated with reduced survival compared to double positive tumours.
+81-84 Furthermore, the p16/HPV discordant population may be significantly larger in low HPV prevalence geographic regions.
+HPV specific tests include in situ hybridisation for DNA, PCR for HPV-DNA, RT-PCR for HPV-mRNA, and in situ hybridisation for mRNA.
+There is no consensus on the best methodology for HPV testing but the WHO, UICC, AJCC, and the College of American Pathologists have all recommended p16 immunohistochemistry.
+Thus, p16 is considered 'core' in oropharyngeal SCCs.
+Additional HPV-specific testing is recommended at the discretion of the pathologist and may be important for accurate determination of viral status in certain scenarios (i.e., noncore).
+HPV specific testing should be considered when p16 is equivocal or there is discordance between the p16 result and tumour morphology, in low HPV prevalence geographic regions, and as required for clinical trials.